 Fall 2018 Connections Info

 Connections is an academic course specifically designed to ease your transition to Utah State and to prepare you for your college experience.
 Higher education is a huge investment.
-This unique course focuses on helping you go about your USU education intentionally--using resources, taking advantage of opportunities to develop socially, and selecting courses that will help build your character as well as your employability.
+This unique course focuses on helping you go about your USU education intentionally--using resources, taking advantage of opportunities to develop socially, and selecting courses that will help build character as well as employability.
 Connections allows you to develop a support network of classmates, faculty, and staff to help ensure a successful beginning to your academic experience.
 It will teach you everything you need to know about becoming an Aggie!